Year of the Rabbit: Your Chinese zodiac love life predictions for 2023

 Each year in the repeating zodiac cycle of 12 years is represented by a zodiac animal.
 Chinese Astrology identifies the world as being comprised of five elements: fire, earth, metal, water, and wood.
 In the lunar calendar, each element is linked to a two-year period, and governs the motivating forces in your life.
 Fire signs are inspired by enthusiasm, Earth signs look to create security, people born under the Metal element are creative, while Water signs form emotional bonds.
 People born under the Wood element are explorers.
 Chinese Astrology places great emphasis on the lunar phase of birth.
 The Chinese zodiac or shengxiao, is calculated on a year-by-year base.
 This system of divination links a person’s temperament with the phase of the Moon at the time of their birth.
 Chinese people believe that a person’s horoscope, personality, and love compatibility are closely associated with his or her Chinese zodiac sign, and are determined by his or her birth year.

-Love life predictions for Chinese zodiac signs in the Year of the Rabbit 2023
+Love life predictions and compatibility for Chinese zodiac signs in the Year of the Rabbit 2023

 1 /12